 Thousands of Americans are killed each year because of negligence on the part of vehicle operators, medical caretakers, drug companies, or manufacturers of commercial goods.
-The families of many of these individuals have filed wrongful death lawsuits on behalf of their loved ones against the companies or individuals who were responsible for the negligence that caused their death.
+The families of many of these individuals have filed wrongful death lawsuits on behalf of their loved ones against the companies or individuals who were responsible for the negligence that caused their deaths.

-Agencies like the Food and Drug Administration and the US Consumer Products Safety Commission create rules designed to insure that drugs, devices, and other products sold in the US are as safe as possible.
+Agencies like the Food and Drug Administration and the US Consumer Products Safety Commission create rules designed to ensure that drugs, devices, and other products sold in the US are as safe as possible.
 Medical licensing boards and other agencies create rules to ensure that doctors and medical staff follow practices designed to keep their patients healthy and safe.
 When companies and medical practitioners fail to follow these guidelines, the wrongful death of a consumer or patient can result.

 The wrongful death of an individual can result from a number of causes, including:

-Workers who were employed in industries that involved the use of dangerous chemicals on the job—including fracking, factories, oil and natural gas drilling, chemical plants, shipyards, or construction workers—may be at risk of serious and potentially deadly illnesses caused by these products.
+Workers who were employed in industries that involve the use of dangerous chemicals on the job—including fracking, factories, oil and natural gas drilling, chemical plants, shipyards, or construction workers—may be at risk of serious and potentially deadly illnesses caused by these products.
 Workplace exposure to asbestos, silica, or other dangerous products may cause illnesses such as mesothelioma that can take decades before the first symptoms appear.

-According to the CDC, deaths due to prescription drugs are now the leading cause of accidental death in the U.S., surpassing car accidents for the first time in 2009.
+According to the Centers for Disease Control and Prevention, deaths due to prescription drugs are now the leading cause of accidental death in the U.S., surpassing car accidents for the first time in 2009.
 For example, deaths from prescription painkillers, anxiety drugs, and other dangerous medications account for more deaths each year than heroin and cocaine combined.